corsairmarks/keep_leaders_from_integrated_subjects/mod/README.md

 ### Additional Mods with Gameplay Interaction

 * [Eldanær Stellar Authority](https://steamcommunity.com/sharedfiles/filedetails/?id=2496360535) - if you integrate them, their former ruler and heir are guaranteed to be Governors
-* [Full Military Service for Battle Thralls](https://steamcommunity.com/sharedfiles/filedetails/?id=2496357447) - you will keep military leaders from species set to Battle Thralls but also Full Military Service, and this mod also respects species flagged for allowing military leaders despite the empire being xenophobic and/or a necrophage
+* [Special Leadership Privileges for Battle Thralls and Bio-Trophies](https://steamcommunity.com/sharedfiles/filedetails/?id=2496357447) - interacts with special leadership privileges: a) you will keep military leaders from species set to Battle Thralls but also Full Military Service, b) respects species flagged for allowing military leaders despite the empire being xenophobic and/or a necrophage, and c) allows Rogue Servitors to choose to retain organic leaders as Organic Advisors

 ## Known Issues